Skip to content

 Then select your trigger event.
 If your trigger app is Google Calendar, your Zap can trigger when you create a new calendar or event, an event starts or ends, and more.

-A Google Calendar account selected under Google Calendar account.
+A Google Calendar account is selected in the Account field.

 Next, set up your trigger step by filling in the trigger step fields.
 Depending on your trigger app and event, you'll have different fields to customize.
 In our example, the only field we need to select is which Google calendar we're going to integrate with.